rajgoel/course-scientific-programming/05-lecture/slides.md

 }
 ```

-==
+===

 ## Web services

-[Web services](https://en.wikipedia.org/wiki/Web_service) are used for transferring machine-readable file formats such as CSV, JSON, and XML using a web technology such as [HTTP](https://en.wikipedia.org/wiki/HTTP).
+[Web services](https://en.wikipedia.org/wiki/Web_service) are used for transferring machine-readable file formats such as CSV, JSON, and XML between machines using a web technology such as [HTTP](https://en.wikipedia.org/wiki/HTTP).

 They allow programs to communicate over the internet and are commonly used to access remote data or functionality via [APIs](https://en.wikipedia.org/wiki/API).